-A hard copy of the following forms printed from the Instructional Materials Adoption Portal website must be received in the Office of Instructional Materials in the Florida Department of Education no later than 5:00 p.m.
-EDT on the second Friday in June of the adoption year.
+Beginning in the 2026-2027 adoption and thereafter, a hard copy of the following forms printed from the Instructional Materials Adoption Portal website must be received in the Office of Instructional Materials in the Florida Department of Education no later than 5:00 p.m.
+EDT on the second Friday in August of the adoption year.
 The mailing address is the same as the one for bids.